wgrib2: wgrib for GRIB-2

 In this case, wgrib2 should be compiled with option 1.
 I use option 2 because I

-don't mind the 50% increase in executable size and I make netcdf files once in
+don't mind the 50% increase in executable size, and I have a 64-bit machine.

-because the 32-bit compiled NetCDF3 code fails the internal testing.
-(The netCDF3 library
+because the NetCDF3 code fails during internal testing.
+(The netCDF3 library is old

 - Option 1: No NetCDF support